-So, we are looking for marketing channels that are text-based and that can be done mostly alone without meeting or working with large groups of people.
+So, we are looking for text-based marketing channels, and that can be done mostly alone without meeting or working with large groups of people.

-As an introvert, you have two options at your disposal in this case.
+As an introvert, you have two options in this case.

 There are several content formats and content promotion channels at your disposal in this context:

 - Social Media

 I already discussed content marketing costs in my article here.

 Depending on the competitiveness of your real estate niche, it can take six months and two years until your blog gets some traction and gets picked up by search engines.